-Fiddleheads, the immature fern fronds of the ostrich fern, are the only edible ferns.
-People consider them a delicacy, with the flavor described as being earthy or similar to asparagus or green beans.
-They are low in calories, with 35 per serving, and are fat-free.
-The fiddlehead growing season is quite short--several weeks at best in April or May in the northeast--and those who love the flavor may want to freeze them to enjoy throughout the rest of the year.
+The fiddlehead growing season is quite short — late April to early June — and those who love the flavor may want to freeze them to enjoy throughout the rest of the year.
 Fortunately, you can blanch them and keep them in the freezer for up to a year.

 Bring a large pot of cold water to a boil over high heat.
-You can cover the pot with a lid to hasten the boiling process.
+You can cover the pot with a lid to quicken the boiling process.

-Drop fiddleheads in the boiling water and wait for the water to come back to a boil.
-Boil them for two minutes.
+Drop your fiddleheads in the boiling water and wait for the water to come back to a boil.
+Boil them for 2 minutes.